Well-Being Center Programs and Services

 • Mental Health First Aid Training

 Mental Health First Aid is the initial help offered to a person developing a mental health or substance use problem or experiencing a mental health crisis.
 The first aid is given until appropriate treatment and support are received or until the crisis resolves.
 By recognizing signs of mental health distress and knowing how to communicate with individuals experiencing these scary moments, we can be part of an immensely impactful early intervention effort.
 If we identify problems early, we increase the chances people get the help they need as soon as possible.
-Please visit the MHFA website for more information about the program.

 • Peer Education/Advocate Council